gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Maybe it happened by accident,"
 Maddy ventured.
-"Maybe they got locked in accidentally and just...just couldn't get out."
+"Maybe they got locked in accidentally and just…just couldn't get out."

 "Negative."
 They jumped as Patient crackled right behind them.